-In preparation for the exam, students are also required to prepare a written document, to be made available to the faculty in electronic form (as a PDF file) at least 2 weeks before the exam, with a common deadline for all students set by the department each year.
+Before the oral examination, students are required to prepare a written document, to be made available to the faculty in electronic form (as a PDF file) at least 2 weeks before the oral exam.
 The written document should contain the following four elements:

 - 1. A title page stating the title of your thesis, your full name, and your thesis advisor's name.
 This title page should not have any other text besides these three items. - 2.
 The main document, including all tables and figures, should not exceed 10 pages on standard paper. - 3.
-Any (appropriate) number of pages (beyond the 10-page limit of the main document) listing

-- relevant references in a bibliography using the format listed in the NSF grants preparation guide website.
+Any (appropriate) number of pages (beyond the 10-page limit of the main document) listing relevant references in a bibliography using the format listed in the NSF grants preparation guide website.
 "Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication." - 4.
 One page of an appendix (not counted as part of the main document's 10-page limit), which outlines goals, plans, and a timeline for the proposed thesis research, with particular emphasis on the goals for the coming year.